HelpWithDIY HelpWithDIY HelpWithDIY

 Outdoor Capability Suitable for outdoor use; UV, weather, and fade resistant Indoor use only; may fade or get damaged in sunlight

-Cost Analysis of Dekton vs Quartz
+Cost Analysis of Dekton vs Quartz: Understanding Your Countertop Investment

 Making sense of your investment:

 1. Initial Cost: Dekton has a higher price point, reflecting complex manufacturing and special cutting tools, while Quartz has a more budget-friendly, good value while maintaining the high-end look.
+The quartz price typically ranges from moderate to premium depending on the pattern.

 4. Long-Term Value: Both options provide excellent durability, maintaining their look and function for many years.
-But Dekton may have a slight edge in extreme conditions.
+But Dekton countertops may have a slight edge in extreme conditions.
 It is better for very active kitchens.

 Appearance & Visual Appeal